osixia/docker-openldap/README.md

 #### Use your own certificate

-You can set your custom certificate at run time, by mouting a directory containing those files to **/container/service/slapd/assets/certs** and adjust their name with the following environment variables:
+You can set your custom certificate at run time, by mounting a directory containing those files to **/container/service/slapd/assets/certs** and adjust their name with the following environment variables:

 	docker run --hostname ldap.example.org --volume /path/to/certifates:/container/service/slapd/assets/certs \
 	--env LDAP_TLS_CRT_FILENAME=my-ldap.crt \